|

 Multiple witnesses reported hearing more than one explosion the day the

-Alfred P. Murrah Building in Oklahoma City was bombed, while other
+Alfred P. Murrah Building in Oklahoma City was

 Oklahoma City: Two Blasts and

 Strange Facts.
-A seismograph at Stillwater (50 miles
+A seismograph at Stillwater (50 miles away) measured

-away) measured two tremors.
-Bomb experts say there is no way to
+two tremors.
+Bomb experts say there is no way to direct a car bomb to

-direct a car bomb to utterly destroy a federal building and leave the YMCA
+utterly destroy a federal building and leave the YMCA across the street

-across the street unaffected (window washers weren't even knocked off their
+unaffected (window washers weren't even knocked off their

 scaffolding).
-Retired Brigadier General Partin had much experience
+Retired Brigadier General Partin

-with explosives and visited OKC.
-He found evidence of some supporting
+had much experience with explosives and visited OKC.
+He found

-columns under the Murrah Building were pulverized while some closer to the street (and
+pulverized while some closer to the street (and "car bomb") were

 Oklahoma City Bombing Cover-up:

-[Mike Loudenslager's] death is unquestionably the most important sidelight
+[Mike Loudenslager's] death is unquestionably the

-of the Oklahoma City bombing.
+most important sidelight of the Oklahoma

-demise of both Dr. H. Don Chumley and later Terry Yeakey!
-In an
+was one of the major factors leading to the demise of both Dr. H. Don Chumley and later Terry Yeakey!

-effort to cover up Mike Loudenslager's murder and to intimidate others who
+In an effort to cover up Mike Loudenslager's

-internal witnesses.
-Dr. Don Chumley and Terry Yeakey, both, besides
+someone has taken out a number of internal witnesses.
+Dr. Don Chumley and Terry Yeakey,

-being at the Murrah Building that morning,
+both, besides being at the Murrah Building

-attempting to deliver evidence concerning the fact Mike Loudenslager was alive
+death was attempting to deliver evidence concerning the fact Mike Loudenslager was alive and well after the bombing, and

-and well after the bombing, and also to get certain other facts out about
+also to get certain other facts out about the bombing as well.

 The 3rd terrorist: Mideast tie to OKC bombing.
-Investigative

-reporter has evidence of Islamic plot.
+Investigative reporter has evidence of Islamic plot.

 The Oklahoma City Bombing: What is